If you want to build your own home, it is common to see estimates well in excess of $200,000.

-In this post, we are going to show you some examples of modern prefab homes that you can build today for under $100,000.
+In this guide, we are going to show you some examples of modern prefab homes that you can build today for under $100,000.
 We have a new version that looks at sub-50k structures too.

 But first, let’s talk about some factors that can help you to keep your costs down when you are building a home.